jrheard/blog/python/password-checker.md

 # JR Heard
 ```

-I've written some pretty crazy tests for this project that will make sure that your checker is implemented correctly, so **double check the requirements at the top of this page** before you submit your program.
+I've written some pretty crazy tests for this project that will make sure that your checker is implemented correctly, so **double check the requirements at the top of this page** before you submit your program, because if your program has any bugs, I _will_ find them! :)

 Try coming up with some passwords that you know should be marked `GOOD` and some passwords that you know should be marked `BAD` and putting them into your program to make sure that it marks them correctly.

 If you'd like to learn more about how I wrote these tests, [here's a talk I gave about this topic at the Portland Python meetup](https://www.youtube.com/watch?v=AqWFaDJYhIA).
 It's the best talk I've ever given, I'm really proud of it, consider watching it sometime!